All Episodes

 The left just loves it.

-You have a newspaper, you may have forgotten that you have a newspaper out there, so few of you are reading the Los Angeles Times anymore.
+You may have forgotten that you have a newspaper out there.

-They laid off lots of people, their advertising revenues are down, their news pages are down, the circulation is way down, and they did a hit piece on me specifically yesterday in the Los Angeles Times.
+And they did a hit piece on me specifically yesterday in the Los Angeles Times.

-You may not have seen it, because so many people in Los Angeles have given up reading the Los Angeles Times.
+You may not have seen it because so many people in Los Angeles have given up reading the Los Angeles Times.

-Now you need to know the name of the writer of this piece.
+Now, you need to know the name of the writer of this piece.

 His name is James Rainey, R-A-I-N-E-Y.

-And the headline of the piece, right wing media feeds its post-election anger.
+And the headline of the piece, right-wing media feeds its post-election anger.

-Uh have we sounded angry here?
+Have we sounded angry here?

-I think we have been almost giddy.
+We have been almost giddy.

-Uh I I've I've had to try to actually suppress some of my laughter because I think some people find it strange that I find things to laugh at during these circumstances.
+I've had to try to actually suppress some of my laughter because I think some people find it strange that I find things to laugh at during these circumstances.

 Rush Limbaugh and Sean Hannity dive shamelessly in talking about the Obama recession and other partisan lines.

-Mr. Rainey begins this way, he says you have to give Rush Limbaugh perverse kind of credit.
+He says, you have to give Rush Limbaugh a perverse kind of credit.

-At least when he's demonizing Obama, fabricating Obama policies, blaming Obama for single-handedly causing the recession and the stock market crash.
+At least when he's demonizing Obama, fabricating Obama policies, blaming Obama for single-handedly causing the recession and the stock market crash, he doesn't pretend to be fair.

-Opening his first post-election rant, Limbaugh launched with a certain relish, the game, he told his radio listeners has begun.
+Opening his first post-election rant, Limbaugh launched with a certain relish the game, he told his radio listeners, has begun.

-Which, Mr. Rainey, is a fact that you have forgotten in the last two years.
+A healthy skepticism is not only the media's right, but its obligation, which, Mr. Rainey, is a fact that you have forgotten in the last two years.

 And I'm talking about with your audience.